esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/installedison.md

 ![Intel Drivers](./images/inteldrivers.png "Intel&reg; Edison Board Configuration Tool")

-> If your event host has already set a password for you, ask before changing it :^^:
+> If your event host has already set a password for you, ask before changing it :smiley:

+You have a full step by step installation guide here: https://software.intel.com/en-us/installing-drivers-for-intel-edison-board-with-windows

 ## Connecting to your Edison Board